Frequently Asked Questions

 I regularly travel out of the South West to cover weddings.
 I’ll even get on an aeroplane if you need me to.

-The Meet Kevin and wedding Photojournalism pages gives more information but I class myself as a documentary wedding photojournalist.
+The Meet Kevin and wedding Photojournalism pages give more information but I class myself as a documentary wedding photojournalist.
 My day is spent capturing the story of your day, unobtrusively.

 I aim to observe your wedding day as it unfolds, naturally and unobtrusively.
 I work very close to the action and try to blend in with the guests as much as possible.
 I am not the type of photographer who is going to ask you to “pretend” to do your make-up, or get the groom and best man to do a Reservoir Dogs march along the lawn.

 I appreciate that most weddings have a need for a small selection of group shots, and we can set aside some time for this.
 I recommend no more than three to five formal group shots on the day – this allows me to concentrate on the documentary wedding photography which defines my style.

 Traditionally, this style has been called wedding photojournalism, documentary wedding photography or reportage wedding photography.
 Essentially, all you need to know is that I capture the true story of your day through pictures.
 No Dutch tilts, no spot-colour images and absolutely no “say cheese” moments.